What is the law on cannabis in the UK?

 Separate to the use of cannabis for medicinal purposes, in recent years, a number of countries have moved to decriminalize the recreational use of cannabis.

 In the United States of America, Colorado and Washington became the first States to move to legalisation in 2012.
-Since that time, some 16 American States have moved to legalise cannabis usage, with New York doing so in July 2019.
+Since that time, some 19 American States have moved to legalise cannabis usage, with New York doing so in July 2019, followed in 2021 Virginia, and New Mexico.
 A number of other States also now permit cannabis use for medicinal purposes.

 Having legalized cannabis for medicinal purposes in 2001, Canada became the first whole G7 nation to legalise the recreational use of the drug in October 2018.